Parents: Beware of Junior License Violations this New Year's Eve

 Enter free advice from your friendly neighborhood Pittsburgh criminal lawyer: If you are the parent of a young driver, you need to discuss where they will spending their New Year’s Eve.
 Even the most innocent of teenage New Year’s Eve parties could end in a citation if your child is pulled over when and if they drive home from a party.

-And believe me: If there is a chance for that to happen, it would be during the New Year’s holiday.
+And believe me: If there is a chance for any of this to happen, it would be during the New Year’s holiday.

 There will be police out in force tonight, tomorrow and all this weekend – and every traffic violation will be considered a possible clue to a driver who is under the influence.